RFA Fort Victoria: Operational history

 The vessel took part in Operation Telic during early 2003.Fort Victoria was adopted by the Metropolitan Borough of Barnsley and has been affiliated with the borough for over ten years.
 A battle ensign was presented to the borough in 2003 following the vessel's participation in military operations in the Persian Gulf.
 The ensign can be seen in the foyer of Barnsley Town Hall.

 With her ability to supply anything from humanitarian supplies to fuel and ammunition, Fort Victoria has uses in peacetime and war.
 An example of this was the Operation Highbrow in Lebanon, where she played a key role in supplying the Royal Navy and giving air support with a flight of Merlin MK1 helicopters from 814 squadron.

 From November 2008 until May 2009 she underwent a refit on the Mersey by Cammell Laird Shiprepairers & Shipbuilders, being towed up from the Solent by tugs Red Dolphin and Englishman.
 She returned to operational status in November 2009, and was set to rejoin the RFA fleet by the early months of 2010.
 The ship has undergone another refit from March 2014 to December 2014.
-The refit included the main engines receiving an overhaul, other machinery, pumps and pipework, new fire-detecting and fire-fighting systems, 6 new main generators replaced, living quarters refurbished, and weapons and sensors also completely overhauled.
+The refit included the main engines receiving an overhaul, other machinery, pumps and pipework, new fire-detecting and fire-fighting systems, six new main generators, living quarters refurbished, and weapons and sensors also completely overhauled.
 This £50 million refit will allow the ship to serve for at least another 15 years.